-The PlayStation 4 has been disappointing for me.
+The PlayStation 4 has been disappointment.
 Don’t get me wrong, there’s a lot to like.
 The graphics are incredible and the game worlds are something to behold.
-But bigger doesn’t always mean better.
+But bigger doesn’t mean better.
 In the PS4’s case, the sheer size of these games (and some of them are absolutely HUGE) means they take forever to finish and are less polished in some areas.
-The PS2 and PS3 had better stories, no doubt about it.

 Web-slinging has never been better.
 Zipping through New York City was a breeze and never got old.
 I’d skip on the fast travel options just to swing around some more.
 Peter Parker is great.
 Mary Jane is great.
-All of the characters, including many awesome bad guys, are beautifully written and keep the story moving.
-Hard to argue with the amazing Spider-Man!
+All of the bad guys are well written and keep the story moving.
+Hard to argue with the Amazing Spider-Man!

 Darth Vader’s Inquisitors hunt the remaining Jedi.
 This game follows Padawan Cal Kestis on his journey to become a Jedi Knight.
-Travel to Kashyyk, Dathomir, and other worlds in search of a hidden Jedi holocron with the names of Force-sensitive children across the galaxy.
+Travel to Kashyyk, Dathomir and other worlds in search of a hidden Jedi holocron with the names of Force-sensitive children hidden across the galaxy.
 There haven’t been many great Star Wars games.
-This one’s worth every second.
+This one rocks.

 8. NBA 2K17

 Every console generation I have a basketball game in my top 10.
 It’s so fast-paced and the games are usually close, so it’s fun to just play hoops.
 This time around, I moved the Oklahoma City Thunder to Seattle and pretended the Sonics never left.
 With Kevin Durant and Russell Westbrook, we won our first championship since 1979.